Go deeper into theological thinking with our postgraduate MA. Study in a unique way that encourages both personal and professional development.

 The MA in Applied Theology requires the completion of 180 credits.
 The programme effectively has two main parts: the taught element, which accounts for 120 credits; and the dissertation, worth 60 credits.

-The programme is designed to be pursued on a part-time basis and is structured to facilitate this.
-The taught element spans two academic years, and two further are permitted for completion of the dissertation.
+The programme is designed to be pursued on a part-time basis over three years and is structured to facilitate this.
+The taught element spans two academic years, and is followed by a one year dissertation, with the possibility of gaining an extension into a second year.

 In year one, you’ll be introduced to the concepts of applied and practical theology, exploring the significance and implications of establishing solid theological foundations as a basis for your practice.
 In the second module, you’ll then study your chosen specialism in greater detail.